Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Inconsistency of the of when the estimator of is inconsistent

 \section{Inconsistency of the $MLE$ of $\beta$ when the estimator of $H$ is inconsistent}

 Remark \ref{remark:classical} shows that consistency of $\hat\beta_{T,n}$ continues to hold even without the assumption that $\mathfrak B$ is compact.
 However, if $H$ is estimated with an inconsistent estimator, say, $H^*_{T,n}$ which does not converge to $H_0$, then even consistency does not hold for the $MLE$ of $\beta$ for $\mathfrak B$ either compact or non-compact.
-Theorems \ref{theorem:incons_noncompact1} and \ref{theorem:incons_noncompact2} formalize this in the situations where $B/C$ is non-constant and constant, respectively.
+Theorems \ref{theorem:incons_noncompact1} and \ref{theorem:incons_noncompact2} formalize this in the situations with and without assumption of either (E1), (E2), (E3).
 Notably, the results hold simply as $T\rightarrow\infty$ and $n\rightarrow\infty$, irrespective of whether or not $n$ grows faster than $T$.